 No one likes to get rough email templates like this:

 If you consider this email template from a personalization point of view, you will see that it is empty.
 No introduction indicating any communication with the recipient.
 No greetings.
-It only the material that the email sender wants to promote.
+It is only the material that the email sender wants to promote.
 I, personally, skim through these messages but never reply.

 But what about personalized email templates?